ravendb/docs/version_2/docs/client-api/basic-operations/basic-querying.markdown

 That Just Works(tm) and gives us all the blog posts matching the criteria we have specified.

-As usual, lets have a look at the HTTP communication for the first operation:

-	GET /indexes/dynamic/BlogPosts?query=Category:RavenDB&start=0&pageSize=128 HTTP/1.1
-	Accept-Encoding: deflate,gzip
-	Content-Type: application/json; charset=utf-8
-	Host: 127.0.0.1:8081

 {NOTE Notice that a page size of 128 was passed along, although none was specified.
 This is RavenDB's "Safe by default" feature kicking in /}

 The important part to notice in this query is that we are querying the "BlogPosts" collection, for the property "Category" with the value of "RavenDB".